Recipe Generation from Unsegmented Cooking Videos: Extended model

-\textbf{(2) Textual attention loss} aims to train the textual attention, consisting of two losses: (1) ingredient attention loss and (2) action attention loss.
+\textbf{(2) Textual attention loss $L_{tattn}$} aims to train the textual attention, consisting of two losses: (1) ingredient attention loss $L_{ia}$ and (2) action attention loss $L_{aa}$.
 Given the word-ingredient/action attention matrices in \eqref{eq:word_gdot} and \eqref{eq:word_adot}, they are computed as the sum of the negative log-likelihood based on whether the $k$-th word is the same as the ingredients/actions.
+Mathematically, let $\ddot{\Z}_a,\ddot{\Z}_m$ be the action- and material-word binary matrices, which represent whether the $k$-th word is the same as the actions/ingredients.
+Given the word-ingredient/action attention matrices $\Z_m, \Z_a$ and $\ddot{\Z}_a,\ddot{\Z}_m$, they are computed as:

 \textbf{Total loss.} We simply add these losses to the loss defined in \secref{subsec:loss_function} as follows: